Happy people aren’t desperate to fix themselves.

 Never underestimate the capacity of your market to become infatuated with a simple idea.
 Because the simpler it is, the more they can talk about it with authority.
 And as a bonus, the bigger your market reach because simple is easier to sell to lots of people.

-The author Marie Kondo wrote a book about this concept of throwing shout out to achieve happiness.
+The author Marie Kondo wrote a book about this concept of throwing shit out to achieve happiness.
 The Life-Changing Magic of Tidying Up, by itself, is a candidate for case study treatment in our How to Create Million Dollar Products program.

 It’s a perfect title!
 There is a clear offer in the name, so you know what it is.
 The mechanism is “tidying up”.
 The magic, really is a mixture of several items.
 First, there’s the strong contrast in the name, how do you go form the simple act of cleaning up to life-changing?
 Then you have the intense marketing blitz that occurred around Ms. Kondo, and you also have the Mystical Asian element, included in such concepts as asking things if they spark joy (really?), as well as thanking things for their service before throwing them out (c’mon!).